vtereshkov/umka-lang/doc/lang.md

 ### Character literals

-A character literal is an ASCII character enclosed in single quotes.
-Character literals can be specified "as is" or by an escape sequence.
+A character literal is an ASCII character enclosed in single quotes `''`.
+The character can be specified "as is" or by an escape sequence.
 Escape sequence prefixes have the same meaning as in C or other languages.

 Syntax: